Today, you will learn how to create a DIY Self-Watering Plastic Bottle Seed Starter that is simple, and your kids are going to love.

 Back to the project.

-Next, you are going to use your scissors and cut the plastic bottle water in half.
+Next, you are going to use your scissors and cut the plastic bottle of water in half.
 Make sure you remove the water label.

 Guess using the Press ‘n Seal wrap was helpful enough.